Alex Verdugo Player Props: Red Sox vs. Athletics

-The Boston Red Sox, including Alex Verdugo (.255 on-base percentage in past 10 games, 102 points below season-long percentage), battle starting pitcher Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+Alex Verdugo -- with an on-base percentage of .261 in his past 10 games, 92 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Oakland Athletics, with Ken Waldichuk on the hill, on July 19 at 3:37 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Athletics.
+In his last game, he went 1-for-4 with a double against the Athletics.

 Alex Verdugo Game Info & Props vs. the Athletics